LCD television: Market takeover

+The mass market LCD television took off in 2001 after Sharp's launch of the Aquos range.
+Within a short period of time, older televisions were quickly seen as outdated and bulky, whereas LCDs gradually emerged as genuine capable yet affordable contenders to consumers.
 In 2006, LCD prices started to fall rapidly and their screen sizes increased, although plasma televisions maintained a slight edge in picture quality and a price advantage for sets at the critical 42" size and larger.
 By late 2006, several vendors were offering 42" LCDs, albeit at a premium price, encroaching upon plasma's only stronghold.
 More decisively, LCDs offered higher resolutions and true 1080p support, while plasmas were stuck at 720p, which made up for the price difference.

-Predictions that prices for LCDs would rapidly drop through 2007 led to a "wait and see" attitude in the market, and sales of all large-screen televisions stagnated while customers watched to see if this would happen.
+Predictions that prices for LCDs would rapidly drop through 2007 led to a wait-and-see attitude in the market, and sales of all large-screen televisions stagnated while customers watched to see if this would happen.
 Plasmas and LCDs reached price parity in 2007, with the LCD's higher resolution being a 'winning point' for many sales.
 By late 2007, it was clear plasmas would lose out to LCDs during the critical Christmas sales season.
 This was in spite of plasmas continuing to hold an image quality advantage, but as the president of Chunghwa Picture Tubes noted after shutting down their plasma production line, "(g)lobally, so many companies, so many investments, so many people have been working in this area, on this product.
 So they can improve so quickly."

 When the sales figures for the 2007 Christmas season were finally tallied, analysts were surprised to find that LCD TVs had outsold both plasma and CRT TVs.
 This development drove competing large-screen systems from the market almost overnight.
 Plasma had overtaken rear-projection systems in 2005.
 The same was true for CRTs, which lasted only a few months longer; Sony shut down the final plant in March 2008.
 The February 2009 announcement that Pioneer Electronics was ending production of the plasma screens was widely considered the tipping point in that technology's history as well.

 LCD's dominance in the television market accelerated rapidly.
 It was the only technology that could scale both up and down in size, covering both the high-end market for large screens in the 40 to 50" class, as well as customers looking to replace their existing smaller CRT sets in the 14 to 30" range.
 Building across these wide scales quickly pushed the prices down across the board.

 In 2008, LCD TV shipments were up 33 percent year-on-year compared to 2007 to 105 million units.

-In 2009, LCD TV shipments raised to 146 million units (69% from the total of 211 million TV shipments).
+In 2009, LCD TV shipments raised to 146 million units (69% of the total of 211 million TV shipments).

 In 2010, LCD TV shipments reached 187.9 million units (from an estimated total of 247 million TV shipments).

 Larger size displays continued to be released throughout the decade: